VillePajala/Professional-portfolio-site-with-angular/README.md

 # Portfolio of Ville Pajala

-This is a professional portfolio I'm building formyself to showcase some of the things that I have done over the years.
-It is still under construction and will propably be developed for a long time.
-You can visit the the site at https://villepajala.herokuapp.com/ (Proper domain will be added later.
+A professional portfolio to showcase some of the things that I have done over the years.
+Site is still under development but you can check how it looks like currently https://villepajala.herokuapp.com/.

+## Tech Used

+* Angular 7
+* TypeScript
+* JavaScript Es6
+* HTML
+* CSS
+* Bootstrap 4

+## Technical details

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.